samber/oops/README.md

 (Yet another) error handling library: `oops.OopsError` is a dead-simple drop-in replacement for built-in `error`, adding contextual information such as stack trace, extra attributes, trigger time, error code, and bug-fixing hints...

-> ⚠️ This is NOT a logging library. `oops` should be used as a complement to your existing logging toolchain (zap, zerolog, logrus, slog...).
+> ⚠️ This is NOT a logging library. `oops` should be used as a complement to your existing logging toolchain (zap, zerolog, logrus, slog, go-sentry...).

 <img align="right" title="Oops gopher logo" alt="logo: thanks Gimp" width="280" src="assets/logo.png">